Arizona Commercial Tenant CAM Audit Rights [2026 Guide]

 Arizona courts enforce lease-defined dispute windows as contractual conditions precedent to dispute rights.
 The six-year statutory period sets the outer limit for a legal action, but a lease provision requiring written objection within 30 to 90 days of receiving the reconciliation creates an earlier, operationally important deadline.

-The Arizona Court of Appeals has upheld lease-defined dispute windows in commercial contexts, treating them as enforceable conditions rather than penalty clauses.
+Arizona appellate courts have upheld lease-defined dispute windows in commercial contexts, treating them as enforceable conditions rather than penalty clauses.
 A tenant who misses a 60-day lease dispute window may be barred from disputing that year's charges even though the statutory six-year period has not run.

 Arizona-Specific CAM Issues